do-not-be-hasty/RL/README.md

 * `DQN_HER.py` - implementation for main loop of the training algorithm.
 * `episode_replay_buffer.py` - replay buffer, which apart from storing the experience manages goal assignment.

-Having the desired experiment set in `run.py`, run it with the command `./scripts/run_local.sh`.
+Having the desired experiment set in `run.py`, run it with the command `./scripts/run_local.sh ANONYMOUS "test"`.
 This script prepares a virtual envirorenment and runs the selected experiment locally.
 The results can be send to [neptune](https://ui.neptune.ai) for visualization.